Tide1228/PDFTool/README.md

 # PDF Tool
 ## English|[中文](https://github.com/Tide1228/PDFTool/blob/main/README_zh.md)

 ## I. Overview
-This tool is a Python-based desktop application that uses the `tkinter` library to create a Graphical User Interface (GUI).
-It provides the functions of converting multiple PDF files into Word documents and merging multiple PDF files.
+This tool is a desktop application based on `pdf2docx` and `PyPDF2`.
+It uses the `tkinter` library to create a Graphical User Interface (GUI), providing the functions of converting multiple PDF files into Word documents and merging multiple PDF files.

 ## II.
 Environment Requirements
 - **Python Version**: Python 3.x
 - **Dependent Libraries**:
-  - `tkinter`: A built-in Python library used for creating GUIs.
+  - `tkinter`: A built - in Python library used for creating GUIs.
   - `pdf2docx`: Used to convert PDF files into Word documents.
   - `PyPDF2`: Used to merge multiple PDF files.
-  - `ctypes`: A built-in Python library used to solve the font blurring problem.
+  - `ctypes`: A built - in Python library used to solve the font blurring problem.

 ## III.
 Usage Instructions
 1. Run the program, and a window will pop up.